liferay/liferay-docs/develop/tutorials/articles/ios-apps-with-liferay-screens/12-rendering-web-content-ios.markdown

 want to display in your app.
 In this case, you may find it convenient to create each theme inside a single parent theme and use compound naming to indicate this relationship.
-For example, if you have structures in your Liferay instance called *book*, *employee*, and *meeting*, you must create a custom Web Content Display Screenlet theme for each.
+For example, if you have structures in your Liferay instance called *book*, *employee*, and *meeting*, you must create a custom theme for each.
 If you create these themes as children of another custom theme called *mytheme*, you could name them *mytheme.book*, *mytheme.employee*, and *mytheme.meeting*.

 Regardless of where you create your themes or what you name them, use the following steps to create them: